TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 - Would it be possible for library maintainers to [create a native module using config plugins](https://docs.expo.dev/modules/config-plugin-and-native-module-tutorial/) without Expo Modules in the project?
 - Would libraries currently supporting Expo work out of the box with the new approach?
 - Is there a possibility to support Expo modules e.g. `expo-camera` in the future?
+- What terminology should we use to distinguish both approaches?